 Your Kansas return is imaged on our computers, enabling us to process your return faster and with fewer errors.
-For our system to work properly, follow these tips:
+For our system to work properly, use the following tips in preparing and mailing your Corporate Income Tax return.

-- Do not staple or attach the return, payment or voucher together.
-Enclose them loosely in the envelope. - Use only black or dark blue ink and write legibly.
-Send the original copy - not a photocopy - to KDOR (Kansas Department of Revenue). - If you are sending a payment with your return, complete and enclose the voucher, Form K-120V. - Your employer ID number (EIN) is part of your Kansas tax account number.
-To ensure proper credit to your account, include your EIN on your return. - If you use a software package to produce your return, be sure it is approved by KDOR.
-Visit ksrevenue.org for a list of approved software vendors. - If you are reproducing your own forms, contact KDOR for information on the approval process. - Only certain pages of your federal return are required to be enclosed with your Kansas return.
+1) Do not staple or attach the return, payment or voucher together.
+Enclose them loosely in the envelope.

+2) Use only black or dark blue ink and write legibly.
+Send the original copy to KDOR - not a photocopy.

+3) If you are sending a payment with your return, complete and enclose the voucher, Form K-120V.

+4) Your employer ID number (EIN) is part of your Kansas tax account number.
+To ensure proper credit to your account, include it on your return.

+5) If you use a software package to produce your return, be sure it is approved by KDOR.
+Visit ksrevenue.org for a list of approved vendors.

+6) If you are reproducing your own forms, contact KDOR for information on the approval process.

+7) Enclose only the required pages of your federal form with your Kansas return.
 See Copy of Federal Return, page 4.